oracle/oracle-database-operator/docs/multitenant/README.md

 ### 3.2. <a name='Limitation'></a>Limitation

-* All the objects in the plsql confgmap must be rapresented in the form `<onwer>.<object_name>`.
-Due to this constraint it's not possible to rename table
+* All the objects in the PL/SQL configuration map must be rapresented in the form `<onwer>.<object_name>`.
+Due to this constraint, it is not possible to rename the table

 ```bash
 +----------------------------------------------------------------------+